 Amin Jadavji 45:29

 I mean, we're getting to the point with conveyor and conveyor out that you don't even have humans inside the room.
 So so everything, I mean, we're, we're, we're kind of expanding our business and building scale.
 And as we build scale, you'll see higher degree of automation.
 And again, this, these are things that I've spent 20 years on and building sort of automation.
 So we're leveraging on existing conveyors, we didn't invent conveyors, we're not trying to invent conveyors, but we're integrating conveyors into our solution.
 But we're essentially eliminating that human intervention or, or drastically minimizing it, which drastically reduces your chances of contamination.
 So when you look at sort of hasip, is identifying hazards.
 And we're so low on the potential list of hazards.
 Because there's very few touch points.
 But the 2000 liters of water coming out of the air, then goes back into the plants.
 And you can sort of visualize or you can't visualize that because it's just, it's, you know, it's moisture that's being pulled.
 But you can picture the acre feet.
 So what we do in 5000 square feet, recollecting the moisture, it's kind of like we're being the clouds.
 Yeah.
 And, and, you know, we're also we're like, we're, you know, we're the rain, and we're the clouds, and we're but but out in the field, that 12 inches of water that goes you know, the acre foot that goes into the field, exactly, as you described, it starts to go into the soil, and you water it again, a lot of that water just starts to evaporate as it hits the ground,

 right?
 Or as it sinks into the water table, depending on the soil, right, the elevation and the angle of

 Amin Jadavji 47:21

-bandage or inputs.
-And it’s a self sustaining ecosystem.
-Yeah,
+manager inputs.
+And it's a self sustaining ecosystem.
+Yeah, yeah.

 Amin Jadavji 48:03